-Peter Parikakis is in his third season as Bethany women’s soccer head coach.
+Peter Parikakis just finished his third season as Bethany women’s soccer head coach.

-In his first year at the helm, the Bison finished with an 8-8-1 overall record and a 4-4-1 mark in the PAC, just one spot out of a berth in the conference tournament.
+His first year (2011) at the helm was a memorable one, as the Bison finished with an 8-8-1 overall record and a 4-4-1 mark in the PAC, just one spot out of a berth in the conference tournament.
 It also marked the first time in school history the BC program posted a .500 record or better for three consecutive seasons.
 Following the season, senior forward Cassie Spalding, who finished her career second on the all-time goals scored and points list at Bethany, was named First Team All-PAC and junior Julie Lindenfelser was recognized with Honorable Mention distinction.

 Parikakis took over as the women’s head coach after serving as assistant for the Bison men’s program.
 He helped Bethany rebound from a two-win campaign in 2009 to 11 victories in 2010, a berth in the PAC Tournament Championship match and a bid to the ECAC Tournament, where the Bison stunned the #1 seed Penn State Behrend in the opening round and reached the semifinals.

 Parikakis brought a vast amount of coaching experience to Bethany, with his most recent stop before Bethany being a three-year stint as the head women's coach at Mary Baldwin College in Staunton, Virginia.
 During his tenure, Mary Baldwin qualified for the USA South Conference postseason tournament in his first season and four players were recognized with all-conference awards.